Patricia Karen Foundation for Pinoy Children's Mental Health

 Understanding the Problem

 The Philippine mental health crisis is severe and growing, with recent studies indicating that around 20% of Filipinos aged 15-24 have contemplated suicide.
-The alarming trends in depressive symptoms and suicidal experiences have been coinciding with isolation, as most young people did not reach out to anyone about their suicidal ideations.
+The alarming rise in depression and suicide have been coinciding with social isolation, as most young people hesitate to reach out to anyone about their mental wellness.
 This isolation has been worsened by high treatment costs, stigmatization of mental illness, and a lack of services outside Metro Manila.
 Studies have also shown that young Filipinos who have considered suicide are much more likely to seek help from their peers instead of family members or counselors.
 These findings emphasize the urgent need for community-based mental health interventions, and as a result, PCMH intends to reach children and adolescents through local youth-led platforms.

 Our Team